microsoft/fluentui/rfcs/converged-composition-pattern.md

 ### 4. Components should not be aware of context values

-It is an an unnecessary burden to require the caller to get the context values back just to pass it to render.
+It is an unnecessary burden to require the caller to get the context values back just to pass it to render.
 Context values are not designed to be modified between useComponent and render.
 If the caller does need to modify them, it should be done where the values are set on React context, not where the values are consumed.